Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 The event capabilities in Altinn Platform is possible to use outside Altinn Apps and Altinn Platform similar to how Altinn Authorization is used by external wihout deploying any digital services to the platform.

 How this should work is not analyzed and specified yet.
-The isse is found [here](https://github.com/Altinn/altinn-studio/issues/4727)
+The issue is found [here](https://github.com/Altinn/altinn-studio/issues/4727)

 ## Other event concepts in the platform